 City Council Function & Composition

-As specified in the City Charter
+As specified in the City of Gloucester Charter

-, adopted by the Council, to conduct business.
+adopted by the Council to conduct business.

 In connection with this legislative and zoning power, the City Council holds public hearings on proposed changes to the laws including adopting new laws and on applications for various types of Zoning Permits.
 See the City Clerk's Permit page